dharmafly/noodle/README.md

 -----------------------

 The main entry point to noodle's functionality is the `scrape` method.
-The query parameter can be a query represented as an object literal or an array of queries.
+The query parameter can be a query represented as an object or an array of query objects.

 ```JavaScript
 var noodle = require('noodle');